Islamabad Zoo: Controversies

 In September 2016, the 32 year-old Asian elephant named Kaavan, turned mentally ill due to being chain bound for the last two decades.
 The neglect spawned international attention, and there was a #SaveKavaan hashtag on social media.
 The zoo consequently decided to send Kavaan to his homeland of Cambodia.
 In July 2017, four lion cubs died due to keepers giving them high intakes of Welmingnch milk instead of a lioness' milk.
 Later in 2017, a male ostrich died due to negligence of the zoo staff.
 In August 2018, six deer were mauled by a wolf at an extension of the zoo.
 The zoo was also criticised for the insufficient or bad quality of food, the small cages they are put in, and their poor health.

 On 21 May 2020, the Islamabad High Court ordered that the elephant Kaavan should be immediately relocated to a different sanctuary following a four-year campaign by popular pop singer Cher since 2016 demanding for the release of Kaavan from Islamabad Zoo.
-On December 1, 2020, Kaavan arrived at an wildlife sanctuary in Cambodia.
+On December 1, 2020, Kaavan arrived at a wildlife sanctuary in Cambodia.